-- FERPA as revised does not protect kids' privacy; we need a strengthened federal student privacy law. - Data is powerful, and can be used for good or for ill. - If collected, personal student data must be used and shared - with great caution. - Parents must be informed and involved in the decisionmaking at every level - including as members of oversight boards for state SLDS.
+- FERPA as revised does not protect kids' privacy; we need federal law strengthened. - Data is powerful, and can be used for good or for ill. - If collected, personal student data must be used and shared - with great caution. - Parents must be informed and involved in the decisionmaking.